SAP/gigya-swift-sdk/GigyaTfa/README.md

-# Swift v1.x TFA Library
+# Swift Two Factor Authentication Library
+​
 ## Description
+​
 The Gigya Swift TFA package provides the ability to integrate native Two Factor Authentication flows within your Swift application without using the ScreenSets feature.
+​

-Current supported TFA providers are: Email, Phone, TOTP & Push.
+Current supported TFA providers are: **Email, Phone, TOTP & Push**.
+​

-## Integration
+## Integration using binary file.
+​

-In order to integrate the Gigya Swift TFA package you will need to download the latest library from our download site and add the file to your
-Embedded Binaries section.
+In order to integrate the Gigya Swift TFA package you will need to download the latest library from our download site and add the file to your Embedded Binaries section.
+​

-## Basic Integration From Cocoapods
+## Integration using Cocoapods
 For the Tfa SDK, open your Podfile and add this follow line:
 ```
 pod 'GigyaTfa'
 ```
 Once you have completed the changes above, run the following:
 ```
 pod install
 ```
+​
 ## Two Factor Authentication interruptions
+​
 When using login/register flows, you are able to override two additional callback methods within the GigyaLoginResult class:
+​
 ```
 switch result {
    case .success(let data):